Loading...

 • Gaining access to information networks and resources

-Applications are only accepted during application intakes, which can be found above.
-Be sure to carefully review the program guide in its entirety – only eligible and complete applications will be considered.
-Make sure the following is included with the application submission:
+Applications are only accepted during application intakes.
+Be sure to review the program guide in entirety – only eligible and complete applications will be considered.

 • If the applicant initiates the project before receiving final approval from OSCIA, they do so at the risk of forfeiting the cost-share if all terms and conditions are not satisfied.